 DAY 2: ANATA – RAINBOW MOUNTAIN- CUSCO

-Today is what you have been waiting for.
-Your chance to see the beautiful Rainbow Mountain, and the best part, you are almost there.
+Today is what you have been waiting for!
+Your chance to see the beautiful Rainbow Mountain, and the best part is you’re almost there!
 We will wake you up bright and early between 4am and 5am with coca tea delivered to your tent, and served a hearty breakfast to fuel you up for your final climb to Vinicunca (Rainbow Mountain).
 Upon arrival, you can take all the time you want soaking in the amazing 360-degree vistas of the surrounding lands and explore the mountain itself.
 Take some time to yourself and really enjoy the beauty of nature around you.
 It truly is a magical place.
 The hike down will only take about three hours and here we will celebrate a successful journey, and enjoy lunch before departing back to Cusco (3 hours).
-Arrival time back in Cusco will depend on how long you want to spend on Rainbow Mountain, but we typically get back around 5pm 6pm and drop you off at your hotel.
+Arrival time back in Cusco will depend on how long you want to spend on Rainbow Mountain, but we typically get back around 5pm and drop you off at your hotel.